Today we explored Germany’s second city of Hamburg to see Chilihaus, Rathaus and of course the Reeperbahn.

 I was astonished to discover that the Rathaus was only built in the 19th century.
 It certainly looked older than that to us.

-We then crossed over to the Jungfernstieg promenade and its row of arches.
+We then crossed over to the promenade opposite and its row of arches.
 This gave us an even better view of this landmark.

 We contemplated stopping for a drink here to appreciate the view.
 But I refused to arrange a small mortgage to cover the costs.